 SMS (Short Message Service) marketing is a great tool for retailers and brands when it comes to spreading the word about their products and services.
 However, there are certain rules and regulations that must be followed when using SMS marketing.

 We have previously discussed how messages are routed across the telecom system and what 10DLC and unregistered traffic are.
-More importantly, we’ve also discussed how these come into play in the cannabis industry and how retailers and brands can stay compliant.
+More importantly, we’ve also discussed how these come into play in highly regulated markets and how retailers and brands can stay compliant.

 In this article, we’ll talk about how messages get flagged and what can be done to ensure that your SMS campaigns are compliant with the latest regulations.

 Filtration refers to the process of allowing or blocking particular messages in order to protect users from unwanted content.
 Most telecom providers are stringent when it comes to filtering messages.